Doris Frick, Embassy of the Principality of Liechtenstein

 My responsibilities include nurturing the political, economic, cultural and social relationships with Switzerland.
 Liechtenstein and Switzerland are linked by more than 110 agreements covering almost all aspects of life.
 We are continuously involved in one or the other of the bilateral agreements.
 Changing needs, but also new international rules and national developments, require regular adjustments to the agreements.

-There are also many meetings between Liechtenstein and Switzerland at ministerial or civil service level as well as meetings between parliamentary delegations.
-One of my responsibilities is the maintenance of relationships with other countries' embassies here in Bern.
-Most of these embassies are also accredited to Liechtenstein and therefore my contacts with them are many and frequent.
+There is also a regular exchange between Liechtenstein and Switzerland at both the ministerial and civil service levels, as well as frequent meetings between parliamentary delegations.
+One of my key responsibilities is maintaining relations with the embassies of other countries based here in Bern.
+Since most of them are also accredited to Liechtenstein, I am in regular and close contact with many of them.

 Which projects are you most excited about right now?